 However, the federal government of Canada has an interest in retaining international students following the completion of their studies.
-Programs like the Post-Graduation Work Permit and the new ‘Canadian Educational Credentials’ component of Express Entry are designed and promoted to make it easier for international students to remain in Canada once their program of study is completed.
+Programs like the Post-Graduation Work Permit, and Provincial Nominee Programs for international students, are promoted to make it easier for international students to remain in Canada once their program of study is completed.
 This would seem to directly contradict the conditions that international students must meet in order to be issued a student visa.

 This is a common example of where dual intent applies.
 When applying for a study permit, the foreign national must clearly demonstrate that he or she intends to respect the requirement that study permit holders leave Canada by the end of the period authorized for their stay.
 That foreign national’s desire to apply for permanent residence before or during the period of study in Canada does not automatically preclude them from being issued a temporary visa, as long as they meet this condition.